Associate Professor and Director of Graduate Studies

 Ph.D.
 Swiss Federal Institute of Technology, Lausanne (EPFL) Curriculum Vitae

-Roland Bouffanais is an Assistant Professor in the Engineering & Product Development (EPD) Pillar at the Singapore University of Technology and Design (SUTD).
+Roland Bouffanais is an Associate Professor in the Engineering & Product Development (EPD) Pillar at the Singapore University of Technology and Design (SUTD).
+Dr. Bouffanais is also serving as Director of Graduate Studies, overseeing all Masters and Doctorate programs at SUTD.
 He has been a Postdoctoral Fellow and Associate at MIT, and still is a Research Associate with the Department of Mechanical Engineering at MIT.

 Awards & Achievements